The Look. At. Me. Project

+Welcome.
 I think the clearest way to convey where we are headed with the Look.
 At.
 Me. series is to walk you through a recent conversation.
 I have a new and wonderful friend in Washington.
-Her 17-year-old daughter’s intellectual disability is compounded by a syndrome that also prevents her from seeing, hearing and swallowing.
-I recently asked her, ‘If we put an individual in front of a painting of her, what do they need to understand?’
+Her 17-year-old daughter’s intellectual disability is compounded by physical and developmental disabilities that prevent her from seeing, hearing and swallowing.
+I recently asked her, "If we put an individual in front of a painting of her, what do they need to understand?"
 This was her response.

 "I have come to believe that these individuals are 90% divine.
 She doesn’t know People magazine; these guys don’t know self-consciousness or maneuvering for stature or the gross penalty for flaunting cultural norms.
 She and they are free of all that."

 She went on to explain that the power of these disabilities pulls one into that purer reality.
 Engaged with a person with an intellectual disability, one’s self-consciousness; one’s need to establish stature and comply with established norms all fall away.
 In the immediacy of this consecrated relationship, those concerns have no negotiable tender.
 To be with these people is to be instantly and necessarily unburdened of all that.

 That was my moment of revelation.
 Simple, welcome, and profound.
 Compelling art creates a suspension where authentic self and beauty and truth can converse and reinforce each other.

 My favorite word is Kairos, a Greek word for "time" that doesn't exist in English.
 It means "a moment in time that will never come again because of the integrity of the initiative in question, the caliber of the people gathered together, and the situational factors in place to do what must be done."